2023-2024 Season Rules

-Butt-ending, checking from behind (head first), fighting, head-butting, holding/grabbing the facemask, kicking, leaving the bench during an altercation, spearing, plus any infraction that results in an injury.
+Butt-ending, checking from behind (injury potential), fighting, head-butting, holding/grabbing the facemask, kicking, leaving the bench during an altercation, and spearing.

 - Three-minute minor plus 10-minute misconduct or five-minute major plus game misconduct include: boarding, charging, checking from behind and head contact.